 Lunar New Year has been celebrated for thousands of years in countries all over the world.
 People spend the last 15 days of the old year cleaning, preparing, and settling debts.
 On the eve of the new moon, a special feast is prepared.
 Then, the first 15 days of the New Year are spent celebrating with dancing, firecrackers, and parades.
-This year, Lunar New Year begins Tuesday, February 1.
+In 2023, Lunar New Year begins Sunday, January 22.
 Here are some of our favorite Lunar New Year books and activities for the classroom.

 (Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!)

 1. Read The Year of the Rabbit by Oliver Chin and learn more about the Year of the Rabbit

 Book: Rosie is a rabbit who loves adventure.
 In this story, she’s on a unique quest to discover her own character.
 Her thrilling journey celebrates the new year.